lmaoclost/NextLevelWeek-2/README.md

 The Backend will be running in the http://localhost:3333.
 To test the routes, i'm leaving this [Insomnia file](Insomnia_2020-08-06.json).

 ## Day 4: Mobile
 I'm using Expo, so make sure that you have it.
-Go to another terminal.
+Go to [Api.ts](https://github.com/lmaoclost/NextLevelWeek-2/blob/master/mobile/src/services/api.ts) and change the baseURL to the server IP.
+If you're running the backend on localhost, the IP has the one in the expo page.
 ```
 $ cd /mobile
 $ yarn